 Breast implant exchange involves replacing your current implants with new ones, while breast implant removal involves removing your implants altogether.
 If you’re considering breast implant exchange or removal, it’s important to understand the risks and benefits associated with these procedures.
 Patients who wish to exchange their implants for a different size or type may do so for aesthetic reasons or because they’re experiencing complications such as capsular contracture.
 Patients who opt for breast implant removal may do so because they no longer wish to have implants, to avoid future surgeries, malfunctions, or other associated risks.

 If you live in Denver, CO, and are considering an exchange or the removal of your breast implants, come to Millard Plastic Surgery for a consultation.
-Here, Dr. Todd Zuhlke, MD, F.A.C.S. can assess your individual case and help you make the best decision for your health and well-being.
+Here, our doctor can assess your individual case and help you make the best decision for your health and well-being.
 Call us today at (303) 792-5665 to schedule a consultation or fill out this form.
 And be sure you keep up with all the latest trends in cosmetic surgery by following our blog.

 - 1 Why Exchange or Remove Implants?